monikastrah/431-2020/classes/class12/README.md

     - See the [Quiz 1](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz1/quiz1.md) page for more details.
     - Dr. Love provided a set of [5 old Quiz questions at this link](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/old_questions/README.md).

+## What's Next?

+On Tuesday, we're going to talk about *p* values and the notion of statistical significance in a more serious way.
+Don't miss it!

 ## One Last Thing

 - A student asked in the minute paper whether I had any opinions on the debate from Tuesday night.